This ecommerce glossary compiles more than 85 of the most common terms you need to know when selling online in 2022.

 A seller is a third party merchant that offers its products via the Amazon marketplace.
 Sellers can either utilize their own supply chain processes or take part in Amazon’s FBA program to deliver products to customers.

-The term Sponsored Products is used by Amazon Advertising to describe featured advertising placements on the search result and product detail pages on Amazon.
-Sponsored Ads aim to drive conversion and visibility to products being sold on the Amazon marketplace.
+Describe featured advertising placements on the search result and product detail pages on Amazon.
+Sponsored Ads aim to drive conversion and visibility to products sold on the Amazon marketplace.

 Stock Keeping Unit (SKU)

 A stock-keeping unit (SKU) is a scannable bar code that is assigned to a distinct product.
-It allows retailers and suppliers to track the movement and levels of inventory in their warehouses.
+It’s an alphanumerical combination of typically (but not limited to) eight digits, allowing companies to track the movement and levels of inventory in their warehouses.

 Supply Chain Management

-The ‘top line’ phrase comes from the fact that the revenue is being placed at the top of the income statement of a company.
+Refers to a company’s revenue that is generated from the sales of its products.
+It is defined as Sales Volume * Average Selling Price.
+The word ‘top-line’ comes from the fact that the revenue is being placed at the top of the income statement of a company.

 Third-Party Seller (3P)

-In ecommerce, user experience (UX) encompasses the users’ beliefs, preferences, perceptions, physical and psychological responses that result from researching, buying and receiving a product along their customer journey.
+Describes the users’ beliefs, preferences, perceptions, physical and psychological responses that result from searching, buying and receiving a product along their customer journey.

 Unique Selling Proposition (USP)

-A USP highlights the superior benefits of a product that are meaningful to consumers and create additional value compared to similar offers in the market segment.
+The USP highlights the superior benefits of a product or service that are meaningful to consumers and create additional value compared to similar offers in the market segment.

-Voice Commerce describes the utilization of voice recognition technology that enables consumers to purchase online merchandise or services.
+The utilization of voice recognition technology, enabling consumers to purchase online merchandise or services.

 XML Sitemaps provide search engines with a comprehensive list of the URLs on a site.
 They identify and types of data an ecommerce site offers and help search engines to understand the hierarchy, structure and recency of category, product and landing pages.